-RIGHT OF WAY STUDIES: BOLD ROAD SEGMENT CLOSURE SW 2ND AVE.
+RIGHT OF WAY STUDIES: BOLD

+ROAD SEGMENT CLOSURE SW 2ND AVE.

-These road closures transfer 20212536 hat are not designed to accommodate heavy traffic; they are very narrow and serve as access to adjacent uses that have parking lots off them.
+These road closures transfer traffic into roadways that are not designed to accommodate heavy traffic; they are very narrow and serve as access to adjacent uses that have parking lots off them.